os-chip-design/chip-design-intro/lab_01.md

 ## Using a Server

 Alternative to installing the tools locally you can run them on `chipdesign1.compute.dtu.dk`.
-You shall have access via `ssh` to this server.`nix` and OpenLane2 are installed.
+You shall have access via `ssh` to this server.

+However, students cannot access our internal systems directly by default, even with DTU VPN active.
+The only system we allow SSH into by students using DTU VPN is 'linuxterm1.compute.dtu.dk' aka. 'thinlinc.compute.dtu.dk'.
+From here they can then ssh again into chipdesign1.

+`nix` and OpenLane2 are installed.
 Change to `/home/share/openlane2` and start the nix shell.

 Then change back to your home directory start working from there.